jduck/csw-slides-2024/slides.md

 I emailed him with encouragement, but no response :-/

-IDEA: Maybe we should attempt to define the behavior based on empirical observations?
+&#x1f4a1; Document behavior in the spec based on empirical observations

 ## Other Interesting Stuff - Fil-C